PaoloB27/Pokemon/assignment_4/README.md

 # Introduction

 This project contains the implementation of a simulation that automatically runs an input number of games and an input number of battles, collecting data.
-More precisely, for each starter pokemon, `n_battles` battles are run for `n_games` games, leading to `n_starters * n_battles * n_games` total battles, where `n_starters` is the number of starter pokemons.
+More precisely, `n_battles` battles are run for `n_games` games, leading to `n_battles * n_games` total battles.
+At the beginning of each battle a starter pokemon is chosen uniformly at random among the input options and a wild pokemon is sampled uniformly at random among all possible pokemons in the game.

-The collected data is then analyzed by another implement script, which provides as output some results and saves interesting plots.
+The collected data is then analyzed by another implemented script, which provides as output some results and saves interesting plots.

+The main differences with respect to the simulation implemented in `../assignment_3/` lie in:
+- the usage of Pandas DataFrames rather than Pickle objects to store data;
+- the kind of data collected during a simulation run;
+- the type of analysis performed, which results in different plots.

 # Files